What Do Nurses Do?

 Undergraduate Nursing Degree Programs

-At Gwynedd Mercy University, you can choose from four undergraduate Nursing programs that fit your lifestyle.
+At Gwynedd Mercy University, you can choose from three undergraduate nursing programs that fit your lifestyle.
 Whether you’re a traditional college student looking to live and learn on campus or are looking to make a career switch from another field to nursing, GMercyU has the right path for you:

 - Bachelor of Science in Nursing Degree (BSN): Provides the knowledge and clinical experience necessary to meet the needs of today’s patients